-Another characteristic of compression shorts is that they’re often worn underneath a pair of athletic shorts or pants.
-These shorts or pants may be part of an athlete’s uniform or training gear.
+Another characteristic of compression shorts is that they’re often worn underneath a pair of athletic shorts or pants, such as an athlete’s uniform or training gear.
 Compression shorts have become the standard choice of athletes thanks to their smooth layering fit that greatly reduces any bunching, shifting, or riding up (among other great athletic benefits).

 For example, it’s a common sight to see basketball players wearing compression shorts under their uniforms.
-During play, you can see how it’s important that the shorts fit tightly against your legs, feeling almost like a second skin.
+During play, you can see how important it is that the shorts fit tightly against the athlete’s legs, almost like a second skin.
 This allows the uniform to fit comfortably over the top of the compression shorts without causing any friction, bunching, or other distraction.

 How Should Compression Shorts Be Worn: Underwear or Outerwear?

-If you’re wearing your compression shorts outside the context of a sporting event, such as to the gym or exercising outdoors, the brand and garment details of your compression shorts can clue you in on whether they’re meant to be worn as underwear or outerwear.
-There tend to be subtle differences in design, fabric, and fit between such compression shorts.
-However, often times, it’s just a matter of personal preference for the person wearing them.
+If you’re wearing compression shorts outside the context of a sporting event, such as to the gym or exercising outdoors, the brand and garment details of your compression shorts can clue you in on whether they’re intended to be worn as underwear or outerwear.

 Should I Wear Underwear with My Compression Shorts?

-If we look at the intended design of compression shorts, we know that they’re designed as a base layer (i.e. meant to be worn right against your skin).
+If we look at the intended design of compression shorts, we know that they’re constructed as a base layer (i.e. meant to be worn right against your skin).
 When worn without any interference between the compression fabric and that of your skin and muscles, you’re able to achieve the maximum compression benefits of the garment.

 Can I Wear Compression Shorts as Underwear?